dobri1408/dobri1408/readme.md

 **`Programmer & Student (CS Student/Web Developer/Plone Contributor)`**

-I'm an Web Developer and Computer Science Student, passionate about informatics & programing.
-I am always looking for challenges, and trying to solve them.
-Right now, I am trying to combine Work Life, University Studies and personal life in 24 hours a day.
-I also enjoy Algorithmics and Mathematics as I went to olympiads, back in highschool.
+I'm a Web Developer and Computer Science Student, passionate about informatics & programming.
+I am always looking for challenges and trying to solve them.
+Right now, I am trying to combine Work Life, University Studies and personal life 24 hours a day.
+I also enjoy Algorithmics and Mathematics, as I attended olympiads in high school.

 ---